jantman/ford-f150-gen14-can-bus-interface/f150_wiring_notes.md

 # 2025 Ford F150 Lariat V8 - Wiring and CAN Notes

+**Note:** Sorry to any of my currently or historically British friends, but I use the term "Driver side" and "Passenger side" to to refer to left-hand-drive vehicles, as that's what I have and the only service manual that I have.
+I'm not sure what's different in right-hand-drive vehicles.

 ## CAN Messages

 * Interior ambient lighting: FD-CAN1, HS-CAN3, and LIN.
 * Lock system: FD-CAN1, FD-CAN3, HS-CAN3, MS-CAN1

 ## CAN Busses, Circuits, and Connectors

+The easiest places to access the various busses for testing/experimentation are:

+* FD-CAN1, HS-CAN2, MS-CAN1 - C210 and C212 inline connectors behind lower glove box
+* HS-CAN3 - C3154A or C3155A, Audio DSP Module ("amplifier") on the rear wall of the cab behind the passenger seat, behind the insulation

 ### FD-CAN1